 - Implant Maintenance: Once your dental implant restoration is completed, it is important to keep the area clean and infection-free.
 Dental implants can accumulate plaque and tartar just as teeth can.
 Whether you have just one tooth replaced by an implant or several, a professional dental cleaning schedule will be necessary to keep your implants healthy.
 The time interval for these professional cleanings will be determined by your individual needs.

-We offer dental implants for patients in the following cities in Virginia.
+Looking for dental implants around you?
+At McLean Healthy Smiles we serve patients in the following cities in Virginia.

 McLean, Great Falls, Falls Church, Arlington, Vienna